danger

 Where Can You Host an Activation?

-Review this list of our current plazas and select a site to include in your application.
+The Plaza Program manages multiple spaces around Portland.
+Review the list* of our current street plazas and select a site to include in your application.
+As always email us with any additional questions.

 How to Apply